 Explosive charge mass: 0.73 kg

-The OG-15V warhead is more or less equal in power to an 81mm mortar shell.
-Take the 81mm M821 mortar shell as an example.
-The M821 had an explosive filling of 0.725 kg of Composition B, a mixture of RDX and TNT, making it 33% more powerful than OG-15V, but the amount of steel fragmentation that the OG-15V produces should be greater, as it weighs more than M821 (4.59 kg vs 4.14 kg).
-The OG-15V was launched at around the same velocity, save that the elongated shape of the OG-15V is much better suited for a flat trajectory than a mortar shell, and the relatively poor gun elevation of the 2A28 cannon prevents it from being used as a true mortar, so it is not really possible to perform long range indirect fire with the BMP-1.
+The OG-15V warhead is more or less equal in power to an 81mm or 82mm mortar bomb in terms of explosive payload.
+It is also worth mentioning that the OG-15V grenade is launched at around the same velocity as a typical mortar bomb, except that the elongated shape of the OG-15V body is much better suited for a flat trajectory than a mortar shell, and the relatively poor gun elevation of the 2A28 cannon prevents it from being used as a true mortar, so it is not really possible to perform long range indirect fire with the BMP-1.